What’s New in 2026

 - Maintain an accident-prevention safety program.

 Employees who have experienced a workplace injury or illness should report the incident to their supervisor within 30 days.
-Failing to notify the employer within 30 days can cause the employee to lose benefits.
+Failure to notify the employer within 30 days may result in the employee losing benefits.

 Once an employee provides notice of an injury or illness, the employer must notify their insurance carrier within 10 days of the injury or illness if the employee needs medical care or misses work.